 According to the Americans with Disability Act (ADA), discrimination against people with disabilities in places that are open to the general public is taboo.
 These public places include websites and mobile apps.
 Simply put, ADA compliance standards make sure that your website is accessible to all, including those with disabilities such as low literacy levels and physical and mental impairments.

-That’s where the Web Content Accessibility Guidelines (WCAG) comes in.
+That’s where the Web Content Accessibility Guidelines (WCAG) come in.
 This is a set of ADA website accessibility standards that were specifically designed to enable website owners to make sure that their websites have the level of accessibility that is required by law.
 If businesses want to comply with the law, they will need to conform to the WCAG.

 Web accessibility obviously helps prevent ADA lawsuits and avoid fines for non-compliance.
 It also helps people deal with the current change in their work and home life environment.
 A lot of people are working or studying remotely these days.
 A percentage of those have a disability or impairment which means that there’s a possibility that they may find it difficult or even impossible to adjust to the new normal.
 There may be websites that are preventing them from taking courses, performing tasks, completing assignments, and holding meetings.
-Some individuals may have difficulty getting supplies during lockdown.
+Some individuals may have difficulty getting supplies during a lockdown.
 If more websites are accessible, everyone will be able to cope better with this new kind of life.

 - Have a good reputation

 How people perceive your business can affect its success.
 A good reputation does more than just ensure that your current customers stay loyal to you.
 It also helps you attract new ones.
-Moreover, a good reputation will enable a business to charge a premium for their products and/or services.
+Moreover, a good reputation will enable a business to charge a premium for its products and/or services.

 Inclusion improves reputation.
 Brands like Microsoft, Apple, and Google have been praised for creating innovations that promote inclusivity.
 Web accessibility can do the same for your business—make your brand look good to the public.